gklyne/I-D/arcp/arcp.md

 An archive containing multiple HTML or
 Linked Data resources, such as in a
-BagIt archive {{I-D.draft-kunze-bagit-14}}, may be using relative URIs to cross-reference constituent files.
+BagIt archive {{I-D.draft-kunze-bagit-14}}, may be using relative URIs to cross-reference constituent files, making it challenging to index or annotate such resources.

 Consumptions of archives might be performed in memory or through a common framework, abstracting